Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Experiments

-Next, we investigate the sentence: \textsc{you better choose paul verhoeven even watched}.
-Since the label here is negative, we use the \textsc{UNK} token.
-We find that this prediction is brittle -- a change of most single words would be sufficient to flip the outcome.
-Anchors, on the other hand, reports a conjunction including most words in the sentence.
-Taking the R2I view, we still find a more concise explanation: \textsc{choose} or \textsc{even} would be enough to attain a negative prediction.
-These brief examples illustrate how LENS may be used to find brittle predictions across samples, search for similarities between errors, or test for model reliance on sensitive attributes (e.g., gender pronouns). \paragraph{Anchors comparison.} Anchors also includes a tabular variant, against which we compare LENS's performance in terms of R2I sufficiency.
+\paragraph{Anchors comparison.} Anchors also includes a tabular variant, against which we compare LENS's performance in terms of R2I sufficiency.
 We present the results of this comparison in Fig.~\ref{fig:anchors_mean_suff_prec}, and include additional comparisons in Appendix \ref{sec:app_exp}.
 We sample 100 inputs from the \texttt{German} dataset, and query both methods with $\tau=0.9$ using the classifier from Sect.~\ref{sec:exp_attributions}.
 Anchors satisfies a PAC bound controlled by parameter $\delta$.
 At the default value $\delta=0.1$, Anchors fails to meet the $\tau$ threshold on 14\% of samples; LENS meets it on 100\% of samples.
-This result accords with Thm.~\ref{thm:complete}, and demonstrates the benefits of algorithmic soundness and completeness.
+This result accords with Thm.~\ref{thm:complete}, and vividly demonstrates the benefits of our optimality guarantee.
 Note that we also go beyond Anchors in providing multiple explanations instead of just a single output, as well as a cumulative probability measure with no analogue in their algorithm.